national-data-platform/ckanext-ndpcatalogadditions/README.md

 ### For Users Reviewing Datasets

+Only users with admin or review identities can use the following endpoints:

 * ##### POST <CKAN_URL>/ndp/package_approve

   Approve a dataset in Prekan by submitting a JSON string with the fields specified in this link: